SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.5.2 Direct economic loss in relation to global GDP, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters

 This target is interpreted to cover research on the affect natural disasters have on poor people and people in vulnerable situations and the impact on economic losses, specifically tied to the GGDP.
 The disasters can be man-made, but are natural/ecological disasters and includes water-related disasters, such as drought and floods.
-Search strings are based on SDG Indicators metadata repository https://unstats.un.org/sdgs/metadata/?Text=sustainable&Goal=&Target=, the Sendai Framework as presented on prevetionweb: https://www.preventionweb.net/sendai-framework/sendai-framework-at-a-glance and the SDG 11 Synthesis Report http://uis.unesco.org/sites/default/files/documents/sdg11-synthesis-report-2018-en.pdf.
+Search strings are based on SDG Indicators metadata repository https://unstats.un.org/sdgs/metadata/?Text=sustainable&Goal=&Target=, the Sendai Framework as presented on prevetionweb: https://www.preventionweb.net/sendai-framework/sendai-framework-at-a-glance and the SDG 11 Synthesis Report http://uis.unesco.org/sites/default/files/documents/sdg11-synthesis-report-2018-en.pdf - and copied and slightly added to natural disaster search terms from the projects standardisation of strings for disasters.
+(Added "extreme fire$", "heavy rain*" and added $ to sea level$).
+Added people groups to phrase 1 and 2, big difference and otherwise relevant articles get excluded, but achieves manageable number of results.
+Phrase 3 edited to include prevent

-This query consists of 4 phrases.
+This query consists of 3 phrases.

 ##### Phrase 1:

-Copied and slightly added to natural disaster search terms from the projects standardisation of strings for disasters.
-(Added extreme fire$, heavy rain* - as exact phrases and added $ to sea level$.

 ```Ceylon =
 TS= ((("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$" OR "wind$" OR "fire$"))